Remembering Her Majesty Queen Elizabeth II: 1926 – 2022

 Queen and Commonwealth

-While the press was fascinated by life behind palace doors, the Queen continued her schedule of public engagements and Commonwealth tours.
+While the press was fascinated by life behind palace doors, Queen Elizabeth II continued her schedule of public engagements and Commonwealth tours.
 As a constitutional monarch, she was obliged to act on the advice of her British Prime Ministers in the United Kingdom—but her role as Head of the Commonwealth provided opportunities for quiet diplomatic influence on the world stage.
 Despite the reservations of some of her Prime Ministers, the Queen was present for Commonwealth Heads of Government meetings from 1973 when she accepted an invitation to the Ottawa meeting on the advice of her Canadian Prime Minister at the time, Pierre Trudeau.
 (The Queen joked at the 2015 Commonwealth Heads of Government meeting in Malta that the new Canadian Prime Minister, Justin Trudeau, made her “feel so old” when he referred to royal tours during his father’s time.)
 At these biennial meetings, the Queen introduced the leaders of newly independent countries to seasoned politicians, encouraging networking and joint initiatives amongst Commonwealth nations.
 In 1985, in a meeting in Nassau that was dramatized in Season 4 of The Crown on Netflix, the Queen worked with Commonwealth leaders to pressure South Africa to end apartheid.
 Former Prime Minister Brian Mulroney later recalled in an interview with The Toronto Star, “[The Queen] and I became quite close during the fight to free [Nelson] Mandela.
 She was very unhappy, as you know, with the British government’s position, as articulated by Margaret (Thatcher).”